Expertinos/FreeRTPS-FreeRTOS/README.md

 # FreeRTPS+FreeRTOS
-Integration between FreeRTOS and FreeRTPS Documentation will be available soon.
+Integration between FreeRTOS and FreeRTPS Documentation is available at http://wiki.ros.org/FreeRTPS%2BFreeRTOS.

 # This package uses FreeRTPS
 FreeRTPS is a free, portable, minimalist RTPS implementation